 - Sprinkle some salt over your sliced cucumbers, give them a good mix, and then set them aside.

 - Mix the dashi soy sauce, sesame paste, mirin, soy sauce, and ½ cup water in a small pot, and then allow them to boil.
-You should cook this for around 3 minutes, as you whisk gently to allow the sesame paste to incorporate with the rest of the liquid.
+You should cook this for around 3 minutes, as you whisk gently to allow the sesame paste to incorporate into the rest of the liquid.

 - Rinse your salted cucumbers and make sure that you squeeze them to remove the excess water.
 Add the cucumbers to the sesame mixture, and then chill them in a refrigerator for around 20 minutes.

 - Cooking the noodles—boil water in a large stockpot (half full).
-Add your noodles at once, and then cook according to the packaging directions.
+Add your noodles at once, and then cook according to the package directions.
 Stir the noodles occasionally to prevent them from clumping together.
 When done, rinse the noodles under cold running water and allow them to drain well.

-- Serve on plates and sprinkle sesame seeds if desired.
+- Serve on plates and sprinkle

 - Serve with the sesame dipping sauce on the side.